vsundesha/vsundesha.github.io/about.md

 ## A bit about me ..

-Hello, my name is Vicky I am a Full-Stack developer from Barcelona, Spain and hold a degree in web development along with a diploma in Bioinformatics which gives me the ability to have an eye for design and a love for writing clean and simple code, here you can check out some of my work.
-I am currently working at the Barcelona supercomputing center in the life science department.
-I enjoy good music and football !
+Hello, my name is Vicky I am a software developer from Barcelona, Spain.
+Welcome to my blog!
+I am currently working with the life science department at the Barcelona supercomputing center!

 </div>